hivdb/chiro-cms/resources/covid-review.md

 Most individuals recovering from SARS-CoV-2 develop significant titers of neutralizing antibodies[^10.1101/2020.03.30.20047365][^10.1101/2020.05.03.20084442].
 An increasing number of studies have reported the identification and characterization of MAbs cloned from B  cells of persons recovering from SARS-CoV-2 infection that potently inhibit SARS-CoV-2 in either pseudovirus or infectious virus assays[^10.1038/s41423-020-0426-7][^10.1101/2020.05.12.088716][^10.1101/2020.03.21.990770][^10.1101/2020.05.12.091462][^10.1101/2020.05.11.088674][^10.1101/2020.05.13.092619].
 Most of these antibodies compete with S1-ACE2 binding.

-In addition, several groups have identified several SARS-CoV cross-reacting MAbs.
+Several SARS-CoV cross-reacting MAbs have been identified.
 CR3022 was cloned from an antibody-phage library derived from blood of a convalescent SARS patient[^10.1371/journal.pmed.0030237].
 It binds SARS-CoV-2 with high affinity[^10.1080/22221751.2020.1729069].
-47D11 was derived from transgenic mice immunized with SARS-CoV S1 and shown to neutralize SARS-CoV-2 in vitro[^10.1038/s41467-020-16256-y].
+47D11 was derived from transgenic mice immunized with SARS-CoV S1 and shown to neutralize SARS-CoV-2 [^10.1038/s41467-020-16256-y].
 S309 was cloned from the B cells of a person with a history of SARS and also shown to potently inhibit SARS-CoV-2[^10.1038/s41586-020-2349-y].
 Crystallographic studies and ACE2 competition assays have shown that these MAbs bind to the core subdomain of the RBD which is more conserved the ACE2-binding subdomain[^10.1126/science.abb7269][^10.1038/s41586-020-2349-y].
 S309 has been shown to be synergistic with MAbs that bind to the ACE2-binding subdomain.

 Zost et. al. isolated 386 SARS-CoV-2-reactive MAbs from two convalescent patients and grouped them into five classes according to their binding patterns and virus cross-reactivity[^10.1101/2020.05.12.091462].
 Class I bind stabilized trimeric prefusion S ectodomain (S2P<sub>ecto</sub>) and the RBD and are SARS-CoV-2 specific.
 Class II bind the same sites but cross-react with SARS-CoV.
 Class III bind S2P<sub>ecto</sub> and the S1 N-terminal domain and are SARS-CoV-2 specific.
 Class IV bind only S2P<sub>ecto</sub> and are SARS-CoV-2 specific.
 Class V bind only  S2P<sub>ecto</sub> and cross-react with SARS-CoV[^10.1101/2020.05.12.091462].